oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

     Web attackers may, in particular, operate OAuth clients that are registered at AS, and operate their own authorization and resource servers that can be used (in parallel) by U.

+    It must also be assumed that web attackers can lure the user to open arbitrary attacker-chosen URIs at any time.
+This can be achieved through many ways, for example, by injecting malicious advertisements into advertisement networks, or by sending legit-looking emails.

   * (T2) Network Attackers that additionally have full control over the network over which protocol participants communicate.
 They can eavesdrop on, manipulate, and spoof messages, escept when these